-MEMA is committed to working with the Committee in support of automated vehicle technology, and our key priorities remain securing authority for motor vehicle suppliers to test systems and vehicles on public roads in the U.S. and establishing a clear distinction between federal and state roles in regulating highly automated vehicles.
+MEMA is committed to working with the Committee in support of automated vehicle technology, and we share the Committee's principles as it considers legislation.
+Our key priorities remain securing authority for motor vehicle suppliers to test systems and vehicles on public roads in the U.S. and establishing a clear distinction between federal and state roles in regulating highly automated vehicles.

-We appreciate the collaborative approach the Committee has undertaken and we look forward to working with you going forward.
-Please contact Ann Wilson at awilson@mema.org for additional information.
+We appreciate the collaborative approach the Committee has undertaken and we look forward to continuing to work with you.
+Please contact Ann Wilson, senior vice president of government affairs, at awilson@mema.org or 202-312-9246 for additional information.
 Thank you.